Islandix + Abbey

 If you want to true a disc rotor, you need to borrow one of the ports.
 If you want to compute tension statistics with your tensiometer, you need to borrow one of the ports.
 Normally this is no big deal.

 Even so sometimes the busiest workshops want more than two.
-Instead of offering separate electronics with three ports and four ports, the Islandix solution is to deploy multiple WA-1 tools — as many as you like, when your needs require.
-The included USB power supply supports up to three already.
-And now there’s a splitter cable that lets two controllers share one foot pedal.
+Instead of offering separate electronics with three ports and four ports, the Islandix solution is to deploy multiple WA-1 controllers — as many as you like, when your needs require.
+Add an available splitter cable that lets two controllers share one foot pedal.
 Sharing a pedal keeps your workbench simple and organized.

 On necessity